Brooklyn Game Store

 ❖ Multiple game cartridges provide clues on how to find the first key

-❖ A VR 'attendant' was added to the experience, proving interactions and clues to opening the first puzzle
+❖ A VR 'attendant' was added to the experience, proving interactions and clues to opening the first puzzle and world events

 Outcome: